djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-05-16-a-trip-and-sleeping.markdown

 > Oh, the sweet relaxation of finishing a semester??
 I'm not sure.

 To be fair, I slept some in the car today.
 Perhaps 2 hours total, snatched in bits and pieces &ndash; about 45 minutes there, and two 30-minutes back.
 I, however, ascribe this less to true sleepiness and more to the monotony of rolling through a tree-lined highway, and to the fact that I've already read the books I brought to read.
-Nothing can put me to sleep like Plato's *Republic*, but these familiar reads did the trick, too (though with less suffering on my part).
+Nothing can put me to sleep like Plato's *Republic*, but these familiar reads did the trick, too (though with less suffering on the part of yours).
 Also, I do seem to sleep in cars when, were I not in a car, I would remain awake.

 ### Returning